Quick Answer

 Why Healthcare Outsourcing Is Different from Every Other Vertical

-Healthcare call center outsourcing differs because of HIPAA requirements, PHI handling rules, and the need for agents trained in medical terminology.
+HIPAA-compliant contact center outsourcing differs from standard BPO because of strict PHI handling rules, mandatory Business Associate Agreements, and the need for agents trained in medical terminology and patient communication.

 Protected Health Information Changes Everything